 Abhorrent Admirer: Invoked by him for fun.
 Flirting with Ayase until she attacks him seems to literally be how he gets his kicks.
 He tries to tone it down later in the series, because he can see where it can be misleading and dishonest when its just for fun.

-The Ace: Resembled one of these three years ago with good grades, a good athletic people and an overzealous enthusiasm for helping people.
+The Ace: Resembled one of these three years ago with good grades, a good amount of athleticism and an overzealous enthusiasm for helping people.

 Broken Ace: Essentially gave up trying to be special due to events revealed in volume 11.